Roman-Octavian/Tri-Angular/README.md

 ---
 ## Project Description
 This is a (semi) responsive SPA (Single Page Application) that detects whether a user-generated triangle is equilateral, isosceles, scalene and more.
-The intention behind this simple project is to get familiar with AngularJS through the use of lifecycle hooks, components, directives, etc.
+The intention behind this simple project is to get familiar with Angular through the use of lifecycle hooks, components, directives, etc.

 ---
 ## Tech Stack